jordantanudjaja/Yugioh-Toolbox/README.md

 <h2>setup.py</h2>
 <p>Setup file that is used to make this yugioh project directory as the root directory and the yugioh package an actual local
 Python Package.
-This allows modules to be imported interchangeably in jupyter notebooks and python scrips without incurring an Import or ModuleNotFound Error</p>
+This allows modules to be imported interchangeably in jupyter notebooks and python scripts without incurring an Import or ModuleNotFound Error</p>

 <h2>yginterface.py</h2>